yudduy/cs278-bnoc/doc/STRUCTURE.md

 - **Camera.tsx**: Implements the single camera capture functionality using expo-camera.
 - **CameraPreview.tsx**: Allows users to review their captured photo before submitting.
 - **PairingCard.tsx**: Displays a pairing in the feed with user avatars, selfie, likes, and comments.
+- **PostCard.tsx**: Displays completed pairings in the feed with optimized image loading.
 - **FlakeStreakDisplay.tsx**: Visualizes the user's current flake streak with animations and contextual messages.

 ### Main Screens